-Lastly, your brakes will also sound noisy when you first apply them.
+One thing to remember, your brakes will probably sound noisy when you first apply them.
 This is because there’s a layer of rust on the discs.
-It will clear after the first few times you apply the brakes so there’s nothing to worry about.
+It will clear after the first few times you apply the brakes, so there’s nothing to worry about.

 What if you own an electric car?

 Electric car batteries have clever computer management systems to ensure they last for years.
 But like any other battery, it’s not great for their long-term health to be fully charged then left for weeks.